LouisStefanuto/my-site/docs/blog/posts/08_alphafold2_part3.md

     <figcaption>In AlphaFold, the only degrees of freedom are the torsion angles.
 The length of the bonds and the angle they make with each other are fixed.
 The blue triangle are the triangles formed by the 3 backbone atoms of the residue.
 The degrees of freedom of the side chains are displayed as green circles.</figcaption>
     </figure>

-2️⃣ Second, the model refines it prediction.
+2️⃣ Second, the model refines its prediction.
 It considers the protein as a rigid body, whose only degrees of freedom are the 3 torsion angles of the backbone and the 4 torsion angles of the side chain, per residue.

 > 👉 Ultimately, AlphaFold predicts the 7 angles for each residue.
 By composing the local transformations, we can then recover the 3D shape of the protein in the global frame.